Akashem06/TaskTracker/README.md

 # Task Tracker

-A Python script that records time spent on each app, personalized to fit my needs.
-This was made to bring awareness to how I manage my time.
+A Python script and a counterpart React Web app to record time spent on each app, personalized to fit my needs.
+This was made to bring awareness to how I manage my time. 🕒

 ### Use of ThreeJS, Framer Motion, and Tailwind CSS